BugenZhao/pve-config/README.md

     - `kvm.ignore_msrs=1`

-      May be useful for Windows guests? (v1804-v19xx)
+      May be useful for Nvidia card on Windows guests? (v1804-v19xx)

     - `nomodeset nofb video=xxx:off`